tomasmark79/SpectralSuite-2.1.12/README.md

 ```

 ### Building plugins for release
-Build must be performed on MacOS and Windows.
+Build must be performed on Linux, MacOS or Windows.

 #### MacOS
 ##### Prerequisites